YellowPhil/msmailprobe2/README.md

 4) Random `User-Agent` header on every request to reduce likelihood of a ban.

-5) Also auto-throttling when receiving 429 response status code (in case Exchange is procted with some king of WAF).
+5) Also auto-throttling when receiving 429 response status code (in case Exchange is protected by some kind of WAF).

-6) BETTER logging that includes timestamps and an optional debug log.
+6) BETTER logging which includes timestamps and an optional debug log.

 ###### Bonus